 Parents need to fill out assistance forms each year.
 All information is kept strictly confidential.
 Applications are sent home with every child the first day of school and are processed as quickly as possible.
 Letters to notify parents of acceptance are sent home with your child.
 Forms are always available anytime during the school year, and can be found by clicking the links below.
-Parents who need help with free or reduced applications or have any questions or concerns are asked to contact Mrs. Rocio Johnson, Kitchen Manager at 673-1811 ext 4.
+Parents who need help with free or reduced applications or have any questions or concerns are asked to contact Cathy Casali at 673-4201 ext 3308.

 FREE/REDUCED MEAL APPLICATION MATERIALS

 HOW TO MAKE A PAYMENT:

 All checks or cash should be in an envelope with the student’s full name and teacher’s name to ensure proper credit.
 Payment is due every FRIDAY for the upcoming week.
 Some parents prefer to mail their checks to us directly so payments are not lost.
 Money stays in your child’s account until it is used, so absences and field trips need not be a worry.
 Parents are asked to keep sufficient money in their child’s account.
 Please call us to check your balance.
 Low balance notices will be sent home with the children so please check their backpack daily; if you receive a notice, payment should be sent in the next day.
 Please make check payable to the Milford School District.
 Checks can be mailed to:Heron Pond Elementary School Food Services 80 Heron Pond Road Milford, NH 03055